-Faculty peer review takes place within academic programs/departments in the form of class observation.
-All full-time faculty members, including program chairs, are expected to participate in the process at least once during an academic year.
+Faculty peer review takes place within European Studies department in the form of class observation.
+New faculty members have to be evaluated during their first semester of teaching.
+All full-time faculty members, including program chairs, are expected to participate in the process when is necessary (but at least once within two years).
 Part-time faculty members are encouraged to participate.
-While scheduling the review process is up to departments, normally the peer observation is scheduled no earlier than 5th week of the semester and should be completed before the 14th week of study in either Fall or Spring semesters.
+Normally the peer observation is scheduled no earlier than 5th week of the semester and should be completed in 10 days in either Fall or Spring semesters.

-Program chairs are responsible for organizing faculty members into peer-review groups and help each group schedule class observations.
+Program chairs are responsible for organizing faculty members into peer-review groups according to cross disciplines.
+The chair helps each group schedule class observations.
 Normally, the groups consist of three faculty members who observe each other's classes.
 Thus, at every peer-review case a faculty member will be observed by two colleagues.